dominiek/transferflow/README.md

 This will output the predicted labels for this image ordered by score.

-## Example: Object Detection Transfer Learning
+## Example: Transfer Learning for Object Detection

 First, your training data needs to be formatted like a Standard Scaffold.
 See [Formats](FORMATS.md) for more details.
 In this example we'll use a pre-prepared Scaffold [test/fixtures/scaffolds/faces](test/fixtures/scaffolds/faces) that has the following: